Davids55/IT-scripts/README.md

 - Ollama_Stats_Check
   - Is the Ollama service running? (systemctl is-active ollama)
   - Is Ollama bound to 127.0.0.1 not 0.0.0.0? (ss -tuln | grep 11434)
-  - Is the Ollama API responding? (curl -s http://localhost:11434/api/tags)
+  - Is the Ollama API responding?
-  - How many models are installed? (ollama list | tail -n +2 | wc -l)
+  - How many models are installed?
   - Is model disk usage below 80% of the partition?
-Any ERROR entries in Ollama journal in the last hour?
+  - Any ERROR entries in Ollama journal in the last hour?
   - Output a final summary: HEALTHY / WARNING / CRITICAL